giucris/yasp/README.md

 Yasp was originally created just for fun, to avoid repeating my self, and to help data engineers (I am one of them) working with Apache Spark to reduce their pipeline development time.

-After rewriting from scratch I chose to make it available to the open source community.
+I rewrote it from scratch and make it available to the open source community.